-Case Western Reserve University's Veale Institute for Entrepreneurship, Post-Graduate Planning & Experiential Education, and Weatherhead School of Management have teamed up to offer a LIMITED number of CWRU students the opportunity to work on REMOTE entrepreneurship-themed projects this summer.
+Case Western Reserve University's Veale Institute for Entrepreneurship and Post-Graduate Planning & Experiential Education have teamed up to offer a LIMITED number of CWRU students the opportunity to work on REMOTE entrepreneurship-themed projects this summer.
 There are two track options available for students:

 Get matched with a company based on your interests and skills.